Justice Machine: Volume one

 A new publisher, Texas Comics, licensed the characters from Gustovich, putting out Justice Machine Annual #1 in 1983.
 The annual featured a crossover with the then-defunct Tower Comics' superhero team T.H.U.N.D.E.R.
 Agents, by writer William Messner-Loebs (as Bill Loeb) and penciler Bill Reinhold.
 A second story, by writer-penciler Bill Willingham, introduced the superhero team the Elementals.

-Texas Comics had planned to bring out a bimonthly Justice Machine series, but in the end only produced only the one comic before it too folded.
+Texas Comics had planned to bring out a bimonthly Justice Machine series, but in the end produced only one comic before it too folded.